BritishPandaChick/disney-codes/log.md

 ## Day 20: June 20, 2020
 **What I Did Today:** Remove old HTML code.
 Add HTML code for header, footer, clubs, opening, and banner sections.
 Start adding images to clubs section.

 **Day Summary:** After taking a look at my code, I decided to scrap all my current code and add new code to my site.
 So I removed the HTML and CSS code.
-The rest of th time was spent adding new HTML code to my site.
+The rest of the time was spent adding new HTML code to my site.
 I set up the header navigation and the footer for the web page.
 I was able to start adding different sections to the web page.
 I got quite a few sections on the page done including ones for a banner, news, and opening.
 Right now I'm working on adding images for a clubs section.
 Tomorrow I will see if I can finish the rest of the HTML.
 I have a couple of other sections I'd like to add to my site before I can start working the styles.

 **Tomorrow's List:**
 - Add images for clubs section
 - Add announcements section
 - Create a form near top of the page

+**Link(s) for the day's work:** [30 Days 30 Sites Club](https://github.com/BritishPandaChick/30sites-club)

+## Day 21: June 21, 2020
+**What I Did Today:** Finish adding HTML code to club website.
+Add final images to clubs section.
+Create email section with a form.

+**Day Summary:** The HTML code is finished for the site.
+I added the images to the clubs section and created an e-mail section at the top of the page.
+I tried making an announcements section, but I decided to scrap that idea since it was too close to how the news section looked.
+Most the additions I made today were just text tags and buttons.
+The opening section has a paragraph tag while I added more headlines and buttons to the clubs section.
+Tomorrow I'm going to start working on the styles.
+My big goal is to just make sure the Sass code is working so I'm going to add some test styles to see if everything works before I start adding styles to the mobile version of the site.

+**Tomorrow's List:**
+- Get Sass test code to work
+- Start adding styles for mobile.scss file

 **Link(s) for the day's work:** [30 Days 30 Sites Club](https://github.com/BritishPandaChick/30sites-club)